xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 #PBS -M your_email_address
 cd $PBS_O_WORKDIR
 conda activate gtdbtk
+# we need to export the GTDBTK_DATA_PATH since the reference data was not downloaded automatically (we copied it from ISAAC's pre-installation.
-gtdbtk classify_wf --cpus 1 --genome_dir BIN_REFINEMENT/metawrap_50_10_bins --out_dir gtdbtk_output --extension fa --pplacer_cpus 1
+export GTDBTK_DATA_PATH=/lustre/haven/user/your_username/database/gtdbtk_data # don't forget to replace 'your_username' with your own. gtdbtk classify_wf --cpus 1 --genome_dir BIN_REFINEMENT/metawrap_50_10_bins --out_dir gtdbtk_output --extension fa --pplacer_cpus 1
 ```
 Submit after binning_refinement is completed